 Clever in its action-horror set pieces, but the massive loss of life is is quite apathetic with so many vapid and tepid characters, while the family drama of its leads is rudimentary.
-It should've began on the train and built all of its characters and story up from that setting onward.
-Many less characters could've worked wonders, allowing time for its melodrama to become drama, and more deaths to be emotional.
+It's a bloated action film with zero cares or tears.
+Richer character specificity could've worked wonders, allowing time for its melodrama to become a drama and more deaths to be emotional.
 See the prior year's, I Am A Hero, instead.

 I was surprised with how good it actually was.
 It is the best use of the "fast/rabid" kind of zombie since the remake of Dawn of the Dead.
 Wouldn't say its scary but it is enjoyable and has moments where the tension builds nicely.
 Overall a refreshing change of pace and a step above the majority of the stagnate fodder thats gets released within the zombie genre nowadays.

 Perfecta mezcla de zombie film y melodrama enloquecido, Train To Busan puede ponerse un poco empalagosa en su aspecto sentimental pero lo dulce se balancea con dosis de suspenso y adrenalina que no solo exhiben una gran comprensión de los géneros escencialmente populares sino también una maestría en el uso del espacio para la aparición de lo político.
 Esto es cine como espectáculo consciente de sus posibilidades.